 [In addition to a wealth of Scripture references that affirm the deity of Christ, the early church fathers––Ignatius, Justin Martyr, Irenaeus and other Christian leaders in the second century––referred to Jesus as God.
 Click here for more on this.]

 So this is what the Bible teaches.
 And as I mentioned a moment ago, we believe there are very good reasons to trust the Bible.
-But, rather than continue to build a case for Jesus’ deity by looking at the verses that make this clear, I’d like to do something different.
+But rather than continue to build a case for Jesus’ deity by looking at verses that clearly reveal His deity, I’d like to do something different in this article.
+I’d like for us to consider the verses that people use to try to disprove the deity of Christ.

-I want to examine the verses the cults and adherents to false religions use to try and support their erroneous views of Christ.
-Not only do they deny Jesus is God, they try to quote the Bible to prove they are right.
-And whether they are Jehovah Witnesses, Muslims, Mormons, or New Agers, they can be pretty persuasive, especially with non-Christians and younger believers who may have not studied the Bible very long.
-Those are the verses I’d like for us to consider.
-The first verse I want us to look at is found in Colossians 1.
+For you see, not only do some people deny that Jesus is God, they attempt to support their view by quoting the Bible.
+And whether they are Jehovah Witnesses, Muslims, Mormons, or New Agers, they can be pretty persuasive, especially with non-Christians and younger believers who haven’t studied the Bible very long.
+Those are the verses I’d like for us to consider in this article.

 THE VERSES THE CULTS USE TO DISPROVE JESUS’ DEITY